roc-lang/setup-roc/README.md

 For major releases, the action verifies the SHA256 checksum of the downloaded file to ensure it hasn't been tampered with.
 If the checksum doesn't match, the action will fail.

-For nightly releases, SHA256 verification is skipped since the files are updated regularly.
+For nightly releases, SHA256 verification is skipped because the files are updated regularly.